 Tom Coronel is one of the best-known Dutch racing drivers.
 As a funny person, he is also one of the most popular touring car drivers worldwide.
-He's a regular competitor in the FIA World Touring Car Championship since its inauguration in 2005 but he also competes in sports car races.
+He's a regular competitor in the FIA World Touring Car Championship (now WTCR) since its inauguration in 2005 but he also competes in sports car races.

 Winning the Dutch Touring Car Championship on his debut